metaplex-foundation/developer-hub/src/pages/bubblegum/offer.md

 ### Crosschain

 In crosschain trades, users can exchange assets between different blockchains possible with LayerZero messaging.
 For example, you can sell ETH on Base and receive SOL on Solana in return.
-This allows users to trade assets across chains without bridging or wrapping.
+This allows users to trade assets across chains without slippage, bridging, or wrapping.

 ### Monochain